grafana/developer-advocacy/projects/Loki Community Calls/2025-08-12 All About Structured Metadata.md

 ### Future of structured metadata in Loki 4.0

-- (Mike Zimmerman) I like structed metadata now, but with the next releases of Mimir and Loki redesigining ingestion to include kafka, which I've heard is being done with the intention to support more labels (IE indexes), it has me wondering if it will shift the meta.
+- (Mike Timmerman) I like structed metadata now, but with the next releases of Mimir and Loki redesigining ingestion to include kafka, which I've heard is being done with the intention to support more labels (IE indexes), it has me wondering if it will shift the meta.
 Will the use cases for structured metadata change?
 I ask this having not done much research on use cases beyond my own.

 - Outro
 	- If people want to learn more about this topic, where should they go?